 Examples to Illustrate

 Consider a simple example: measuring the mass of a sugar cube.
-You place the sugar cube on a balance, and it reads, say, 2 grams.
+Also, you place the sugar cube on a balance, and it reads, say, 2 grams.
 The sugar is still sugar; it hasn't undergone any chemical change.
 Now, you dissolve that sugar cube in water.
 The mass of the sugar is still present in the solution; if you were to evaporate the water, you would recover the same 2 grams of sugar.
 This illustrates that measuring mass doesn't alter the chemical composition.

 Mass vs. Chemical Properties: A Clear Distinction